lhdjung/scrutiny/README.md

 implementing error detection techniques, as well as specialized data wrangling functions.
 See the *Articles* tab for vignettes.

+scrutiny is a work in progress.
+You are welcome to contribute with pull requests.
+However, please open an issue first.

 <!-- ## Installation -->
 <!-- You can install the development version of scrutiny like so: -->
 <!-- ``` r -->
 <!-- # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE? -->
 <!-- ``` -->
 <!-- ## Example -->

+## Get started

 Here is how to GRIM-test all values in a data frame.
 When using `grim_map()`, the `consistency` column tells you if the means (`x`),